argshook/ng-directive-compiler-helper/README.md

 ## Quick reference

-After including this package you will be able to use `createCompiler` function.
+After including this package you will be able to use a global `createCompiler` function.
 It requires directive template, `$rootScope` and `$compile` services:

 `compile = createCompiler(templateString, $rootScope, $compile)`